Pawsitive Kneads, Integrative Massage Therapy for Dogs, in Columbus, Ohio

 Brief Case Studies

-2. Marcy massages a 4 year old GSD with spinal deformities that impinge on the spinal cord causing rear-end instability and a hitch in the stride.
-With weekly massages the dog is able to remain comfortable, have greater stablility, a less notable hitch, take walks, and can run and play ball.
-When he goes longer than 10 days between massage sessions all of his symptoms become more pronounced, leaving no doubt about the wonderful effects that the massages have on him.
+1. For the past four years Marcy has been massaging an eight year old German Shepherd with spinal deformities.
+These deformities impinge on the spinal cord causing rear-end instability and an altered gait.
+By receiving massages every week to ten days the dog is able to remain more comfortable, has greater stability, and is able to participate in normal day to day activities and play.
+When the span of time between massages is more than two weeks his symptoms become more pronounced, leaving no doubt about the wonderful effects the massages have on him.

 Benefits of Dog Massage